Russia presses Donbas offensive as Polish leader visits Kyiv

 Associated Press

-POKROVSK, Ukraine (AP) — Russia pressed its offensive in Ukraine’s eastern Donbas region Sunday as Ukrainian President Volodymyr Zelenskyy said the outcome of the grueling conflict would determine whether his country’s fate lies with the West or under Moscow’s domination.
+POKROVSK, Ukraine (AP) — Russia pressed its offensive in Ukraine’s eastern Donbas region Sunday as Poland’s president traveled to Kyiv to support the country’s Western aspirations and became the first foreign leader to address the Ukrainian parliament since the start of the war.

+Ukrainian lawmakers stood to applaud Polish President Andrzej Duda, who thanked them for the honor of speaking in a place where “the heart of a free, independent and democratic Ukraine beats,” according to remarks carried by the Polish state-run news agency PAP.

+Duda’s visit, his second to Ukraine’s capital since April, came as Russian and Ukrainian forces engaged in battles along a 551-kilometer (342-mile) wedge of the country’s eastern industrial heartland.

 After declaring its full control of a sprawling seaside steel plant that was the last defense holdout in the port city of Mariupol, the Russian military launched artillery and missile attacks in Ukraine’s industrial heartland, seeking to expand the territory Moscow-backed separatists have held since 2014.

-In a Saturday night video address to the nation, Ukrainian President Volodymyr Zelenskyy described the situation in the Donbas as “really hard” but “the fact that we are able to say this on the 87th day of a full-scale war against Russia is good news.”
+In a Saturday night video address to the nation, Ukrainian President Volodymyr Zelenskyy described the situation in the Donbas as “really hard,” but he said his country’s ability to withstand nearly three months of full-scale war against Russia “is good news.”

 “Every day that our defenders take away from these offensive plans of Russia, disrupting them, is a concrete contribution to the approach of the main day.
 The desired day that we are all looking forward to and fighting for: Victory Day,” Zelenskyy said.

-As the West rallies behind Ukraine, Polish President Andrzej Duda made an unannounced visit to Kyiv and on Sunday became the first foreign leader to address the Ukrainian parliament since the start of the war.

-Poland, which has welcomed millions of Ukrainian refugees since Russia invaded its neighbor, has become a major gateway for Western humanitarian aid and weapons going into Ukraine.
-The government in Warsaw also is a strong supporter of Ukraine’s desire to join the European Union.

-Zelenskyy stressed Saturday that the EU should consider Ukraine’s desire to join the 27-nation bloc as soon as possible within the context of Russia’s invasion.
+Zelenskyy stressed Saturday that the 27-member European Union should consider Ukraine’s desire to join the bloc as soon as possible within the context of Russia’s invasion.

 “I want to emphasize that our European integration path is not just about politics,” Zelenskyy said.
 “It’s about quality of life.
 And about the fact that Ukrainians perceive the values of life in the same way as the vast majority of Europeans.”